MorganConrad/aids-to-navigation/README.md

  - lat: latitude in degrees
  - lon: longitude in degrees
  - height: height _in meters_
- - range: nominal range _in kilometers_
+ - range: nominal range _in nautical miles_
  - description
  - remarks (US only)